 About the opportunity

 A range of services and interventions, including mentoring, will be offered to support young people aged 11+.
 The mentor will provide independent support and mentoring.
 Children’s Services believes some young people can benefit from extra support.
 Young people may have a range of professionals working with them.
-It is recognised however, that having someone impartial to talk to and offer support can make a difference to self esteem and engagement.
+However, it is recognized that having someone impartial to talk to and offer support can make a difference to self esteem and engagement.

-Volunteers will form part of the package of interventions to help prevent young people entering care.
-Supported and supervised by a Volunteer Coordinator, volunteers will be matched with young people and offer one to one support.
-This is likely to include: face to face meetings, supporting them to attend meetings, appointments and activities and telephone support.
+Volunteers will be matched with young people and offer one to one support.
+This is likely to include: face to face meetings, supporting them to attend meetings and appointments and increasing their self esteem.
 A crucial aspect will be the ability to build positive relationships which allow young people to feel listened to and supported and continue as long as needed.

-Face to face meetings are likely to take place in a variety of local settings to be agreed between the young person volunteer and Volunteer Coordinator and may include, for example, schools, youth clubs, cafes etc. A small allowance is granted per session for food/drinks/etc.
+Face to face meetings are likely to take place in a variety of local settings to be agreed between the young person, Volunteer and Volunteer Coordinator, and may include schools, youth clubs, cafes etc. A small allowance is granted per session for food/drinks/etc.

 Tasks and duties

-- discuss and agree information sharing with the young person and support worker
+- discuss and agree information sharing with the young person and Children’s Services worker

 - meet with the young person and deliver the ongoing support agreed